-Posted in Central California Market | Posted on 05-08-2013 | Written by Metrostudy News
+Posted in Central California Market | Posted on 06-01-2015 | Written by Metrostudy News

-“Metrostudy expects the Central Valley housing market slowly improve over the course of the year with stronger signs of improvement by the end of 2013.
-Kern, Fresno and San Joaquin Counties will be most stable and consistent housing markets in all of Central Valley.
+Metrostudy expects the Central Valley housing market to remain steady over the course of the next year.
+Notably, Kern, Fresno, Stanislaus and San Joaquin Counties will be most stable and consistent housing markets in all of Central Valley.

 For information contact: